iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > Use the website it is far superior, this app has a blatant lack of organization, however does contain useful information.<br> :date: __2020-04-19 03:08:59__

-> THE APP IS NOT OPENING UP TO THE PAGES THAT ARE LINKED WITH THE SPECIFIC INFORMATION .
-ITS A BLANK WHITE PAGE MY ISP INTERNET CONNECTION IS WORKING FINE.
-ITS YOUR APP NOT WORKING FRIDAY IT WORKED SEVERAL DAYS AGO, BUT NOW ITS USELESS<br> :date: __2020-04-14 22:23:39__

 #### 1-star reviews